Jean-Christoffer/Movie-base/README.md

 ### Movie-base
-Movie database built with React and Material-UI
+Movie database built with React
 API from TMDB